Funding Opportunities

 Jewish Life

-Grant Amounts: Grant requests should generally not exceed 15 percent of the current year’s operating budget.
+Grant Amounts: Grant requests should generally not exceed 15% of the current year’s operating budget.

-Additional Information: Please view the Request for Proposals to see a preview of the full grant application, including additional details about eligibility, outcomes and evaluation.
+Additional Information: Please view the application overview here or click the Apply button to view the full grant application, including additional details about eligibility, outcomes and evaluation.

 Newcomers Fund

-Established in December 2022, the Newcomers Fund provides grants to nonprofits that are meeting the vital needs of immigrants in our community, including temporary and permanent housing, basic needs, and health and mental health support.
-Administered by Rose Community Foundation, the Fund is led by a steering committee that includes representatives from the City and County of Denver, the State of Colorado, The Denver Foundation, Latino Community Foundation of Colorado, and Mile High United Way.
+The Newcomers Fund provides grants to nonprofits that are meeting the vital needs of immigrants in our community, including temporary and permanent housing, basic needs, and health and mental health support.
+Established in 2022 and administered by Rose Community Foundation, the Fund is led by a steering committee that includes representatives from the City and County of Denver, the State of Colorado, The Denver Foundation, Latino Community Foundation of Colorado, and Mile High United Way.

 The Newcomers Fund Steering Committee is currently prioritizing support for organizations that provide access to immigration legal services, know your rights trainings and family preparedness programming, narrative change on the topic of immigration, and continuity of supports for previously ORR-eligible refugee populations and other immigrant populations that have lost access to services.